This book delivers an admirably comprehensive and rigorous analysis of African oral literatures and performance.

 James Tar Tsaaior

 Nduka Otiono is Associate Professor and Graduate Program Supervisor at the Institute of African Studies, Carleton University.
-He is the author and co-editor of eight books of creative writing and academic research including Polyvocal Bob Dylan: Music, Performance, Literature (2019) and Wreaths for a Wayfarer (2020).
+He is the author and co-editor of several books of creative writing and academic research including Polyvocal Bob Dylan: Music, Performance, Literature (2019) and Wreaths for a Wayfarer (2020).

 "Of impeccable scholarship, this readable and thoroughly up-to-date book is an important contribution to the field."